In 1950 a publisher called Eugene Reynal assumed nobody would read The Catcher in the Rye.

 Unhappily, it wasn’t a case of third time lucky.

-Even though it was on-brief there was no precedent for it.
+There was no precedent for it.

 His take was more along the lines of not-so-fast-on-the-rejection-thing’.